Relintai/codot/README.md

 - Syntax highlighting for c is a lot simpler.
 More tools can do it well.
 - Lower level.
 You can optimize the code more, because it's easier to notice inefficiencies when working closer to metal.
 (Like unecessary type conversions.)
 - I'll get to know godot internals even better.
 Like 2d rendering.
-- Less bloat: I'll probably remove thing that I personally don't use.
+- Less bloat: I'll probably remove things that I personally don't use.
 Like GLES3, Lightmapping (shadows would stay), VisualScipt, GDNative, more arcane asset loaders, probably assimp (stuff can be imported in vanilla godot and transferred.
 Maybe I could have a custom tool for it), etc.
 - Less bloat: Compile times should decrease dramatically.
-- I'll probably remove thing that I personally don't use.
+- I'll probably remove things that I personally don't use.
 Others might needs those.
 Less interest from others. -> I can just hack whatever I want.
 Like I can have simplified physics engines that only do collision detection and kinematic body moves, no dynamic physics objects, also can experiment with software rendering (really good to have for tools) etc.
 - I get to know C to probably it's fullest.

 Cons: